azadbolour/boardgame/BACKLOG.md

 - Test for cache full.

-- Check that all possible javascript exceptions are handled at the highest level - use React top-level handler for components.

 - Performance of large databases.
 Indexing.

 - Use JSHint for Javascript code.

 - Was unable to upgrade to GHC 8.0.1 or versions of Servant higher than 0.6.1 - versioning issues with the rest of the dependencies.
 Upgrade when possible.

-- Add top-level script to build all dependent projects.

 - CICD.
 Integrate with TravisCI on github.
 Free for open source.